Functions

 ~Value(Item="Name or URL of item/account";Keyword_1/Placeholder_1;...;Keyword_n/Placeholder_n)

-Basic Parameter of the Value Function
+Basic Parameters for the 'Value' Function

 In the Value function, you can use the following basic parameters, which match the dimensions in Lucanet: